augustosamame/redpotion-example/README.md

 ===================

 This is an example application that was used in my talk at the London RubyMotion meet up.
-RedPotions aims to provide a clean and organised structure to iOS application built with RubyMotion.
+RedPotion aims to provide a clean and organised structure to iOS application built with RubyMotion.
 To do this, it provides a set of clear conventions and commonly used gems.
 It's also extremelly flexible, allowing the developer to fallback to the Cocoa API when needed.